fixest: A fast and feature-rich framework for econometric estimations in R: Conclusion and discussion

 On speed.
 All data intensive operations in \pkg{fixest} have been implemented with as many optimizations as possible, involving methodological innovations when needed.
 This is highlighted in the benchmarks for the core estimating functions, but the same philosophy extends to many other functions.

 On robustness.
 Error-handling is central to \pkg{fixest} since it is critical to a good user experience.
 We have tried our best to anticipate any potential problems from the user side, even unlikely ones, and the \pkg{fixest} codebase contains hundreds, possibly thousands, of custom error messages and exceptions.
 For the remaining bugs that are inevitably left over, we could count on the numerous feedback from a fantastic community that has helped iron them out. \pkg{fixest} is by now a mature package, forged by battle-hardened testing over several years and across an array of contexts.
-While we do not make this claim lightly, we are confident that the main features are not only fast, but bug free.

 On Stability.
 As core developers and users of \pkg{fixest}, we value stability very highly.
-Any design choices made in consideration of the codebase and user-facing API are done with that desiderata in mind.
+Any design choices made in consideration of the codebase and user-facing API are done with that desideratum in mind.
 We would make three observations in support of this claim.
 First, \pkg{fixest} has no hard dependencies that are at risk themselves.
 The core codebase relies only on three non-base \proglang{R} packages, namely \pkg{Rcpp} \citep{rcpp2024software}, \pkg{stringmagic} \citep{berge2025stringmagic} and \pkg{dreamerr} \citep{berge2025dreamerr}.
 The former already acts as the solid foundation of thousands of \proglang{R} packages, while the latter two are spinoffs from \pkg{fixest} itself.
 Second, only a handful of breaking changes to non-core \pkg{fixest} functions have been introduced over its seven years of existence.
-This, despite the introduction of many new features and the codebase growing to over 50,000 lines.
+This, despite the introduction of many new features and considerable growth of the codebase.
 Third, we strive to avoid making rushed design decisions.
 Rather, we introspect carefully and then seek feedback to ensure that any new features are as stable and future proof as they can.
-It also means that no line of \pkg{fixest} code has been written with AI during its development.
-Every decision is the result of a deliberate human choice.

 By continuing to build on these foundations, we hope that \pkg{fixest} will prove to be a valuable and reliable companion for empirical work in the years to come.